FileAnalysisSuite/restadapter-filesystem/running-adapter.md

 ### Using Dropwizard Docker Image

-> :warning: Docker cannot be installed on Virtual Machines in our infrastructure.
+> :warning: Docker cannot be installed on Virtual Machines on many VM infrastructures.

 Make sure [Docker for Desktop](https://docs.docker.com/desktop/install/windows-install/) is installed.
+This requires a license.
+Alternatively you can use the [Rancher Desktop](https://rancherdesktop.io/) which is free of charge.

 Open command prompt and run: